zhf3564859793/RLPolyG/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+* Forward model
+You can find the forward model in the forward_model_0919.ipynb.
 The forward model predicts the target property (yield strength) of polymers based on their structural representation.
 It is a critical component of RLPolyG, enabling property evaluation during the reinforcement learning process.